incandescent/mbt/README.md

 Views will be minified and appended to body element in `index.html`.

-CSS files will be minified and compilds into one file called `assets/app.css`.
+CSS files will be minified and compiled into one file called `assets/app.css`.

 ##Run specs: